+[Introduction to the Gospels:] Luke gives us a marvelous picture of God through the life and death of Christ.
+We would lose so much without it.
+What parts of Luke’s Gospel are you most thankful for?
+What has he taught us about God?

-John
+The Gospel of John

 [Introduction to the Gospels:] What picture of God would you have if you had only the Gospel of John?
-Why is John’s Gospel so different from the others?
+Why is John’s Gospel so much different from the others?
 Why did the other Gospel writers leave out some of the amazing stories in John?
-When and why did John write this Gospel?
+When and why did John write his Gospel?
 (John 20:30-31) Why did he wait so long?
 What was happening in the Christian church at the time that may have led to his writing?
 (1 John 4:1-3; 2 John 7)

-The name John (Ioannes in Greek) comes from Yehochanan or Yochanan meaning “Jehovah (YAHWEH) is gracious.”
-Nowhere in the Gospel does John mention his own name.
-He refers to himself as “that disciple” (John 21:23), “the disciple whom Jesus loved” (John 21:20), and even “the disciple that testifieth of these things, and wrote these things” (John 21:24).
+The name John (Ioannes in Greek) comes from Yehochanan or Yochanan meaning “Jehovah (Yahweh) is gracious.”
+Nowhere in his Gospel does John mention his own name.
+He refers to himself as “this disciple” (John 21:23), the “disciple, whom Jesus loved” (John 21:20), and even “the disciple who spoke of these things, the one who also wrote them down” (John 21:24).
 Conservative scholars agree that he also wrote the three letters bearing his name (1 John, 2 John, and 3 John) and the book of Revelation.

 A small papyrus document known as Rylands Papyrus 457 and commonly designated as P52 was found in a small rural town in Egypt.
 It was written about a.d.
 125 and contains John 18:31-33 on one side and John 18:37-38 on the other side.
 It is perhaps the earliest existing copy of any biblical document.
 Together with other archaeological evidence, it supports the fact that this book was written about a.d.
-90 by John himself.
+90 by the Apostle John himself.

-John, often referred to as the “the disciple whom Jesus loved” or “the beloved disciple” because Jesus “kept on loving him” (the meaning of the Greek expression), was closer to Jesus than any of the other disciples and also was younger in age.
+John was often referred to as “the disciple whom Jesus loved” or “the beloved disciple” because Jesus “kept on loving him” (the meaning of the Greek expression).
+John was closer to Jesus than any of the other disciples, and John also was younger in age.
 John’s childhood home was in Bethsaida on the northwestern shore of the Sea of Galilee.
+John the Baptist was a different person.

 John wrote his Gospel about 30 years after the others wrote theirs.
-At the time he was the only disciple still living.
-Three grave dangers seemed to be threatening the Christian church at the time he wrote: 1) A decreasing commitment to Christianity even among church members described in Revelation 2:4 as “a loss of the first love;” 2) Heresies, especially Gnosticism; and 3) Persecution.
+At that time, he was the only disciple still living, and Jerusalem had been destroyed by the Romans.
+Three grave dangers seemed to be threatening the Christian church at the time he wrote: 1) A decreasing commitment to Christianity, even among church members described in Revelation 2:4 as “a loss of the first love;” 2) Heresies, especially gnosticism; and 3) Persecution.